My Teaching Philosophy

 1. active class participation

-3. Full engagement in projects, assignments and critiques
+3. Full personal engagement in projects, assignments and critiques

 If you feel that during the class critiques you are not getting the feedback, you need or desire, please let me know and we can plan for a more 1:1 review.
-If there are specific goals or outcomes, you are looking for just ask.
+If there are specific goals or outcomes, you are looking for just ask at the outset of the critique.

-I plan each workshop like a three act screenplay.
+I plan each class or workshop like a three act screenplay.
 There is a mission, an objective, and a conclusion.
 A story arc with multiple plot points and characters each with their issues/conflicts and challenges to overcome.
 Each act moves the story along.
 Occasionally the story doesn't go as well as planned, and improvisation is essential.
 In the end for each student I want them to be able to see where they started and where they finished.
-For each student, the outcome may vary. * batteries are not included.
+For each student, the milage may vary and batteries are not included.

 I choose to live a creative life, photography has allowed me to live this way.
 I hope you find an aspect of photography that satisfies your curiosity, creativity and mental wellness.

-Thank you for joining the community of photographers in Pittsburgh.
+Thank you for joining our community of photographers in Pittsburgh.